How to Potty Train a Puppy in an Apartment

 The bottom line for you to remember is that you should always try to let your dog go outside whenever you can.
 We understand that you can't always let your dog go outside when you're living in an apartment (especially on a higher floor), but if you can even find the time to let your dog outside once a day, you'll help a lot with your dog's general well-being and make his/her day!

-You should honestly look to buy an indoor dog (bred specifically to live inside) if you're going to be using one of these ways to potty train your puppy in an apartment, but if you can't then you're going to have to deal with the issues that run along with it.
+You should honestly look to buy an indoor dog (bred specifically to live inside) if you're going to be using one of these easy ways to potty train your puppy in an apartment, but if you can't then you're going to have to deal with the issues that run along with it.

 Helpful Resource: Best type of dog for you